 WMA ranges types, statewide:

 - Shotgun Range: for use with clay birds and patterning of fine shot;

 - Archery Range: approved backstops at select ranges, no broadheads allowed unless a user brings their own target;

 - Muzzleloader Rifle Range: for sighting in with shotgun slugs or buckshot, .177 or .22 caliber rimfire rifles, air guns and muzzleloaders; no other firearms allowed.

 - Centerfire Rifle Range: See WMA Shooting Ranges for ranges and requirements to sight in with shotgun slugs or buckshot, .177 or .22 caliber rimfire and air guns, muzzleloader and centerfire rifles up to and including .30 caliber.
 No other firearms allowed.

 Unmanned Aerial Vehicles or Drones

 The use of an unmanned aerial vehicle (UAV) or drone is prohibited on WMAs.
 A UAV is computer-controlled for nearly their entire flight either autonomously or remote-controlled by a pilot and has the capacity for autonomous flight and navigation.
-See Drones, General Hunting Regulations, for additional regulations.
+See Drones section in General Hunting Regulations for additional regulations.

 All waterfowl hunting blinds, except for those blinds constructed by Fish and Wildlife for agency-sanctioned waterfowl hunting program, on state WMAs, including those constructed by a hunter, shall be available for public use on a first-come, first-served basis.
 No permanent waterfowl blinds, including pit blinds, shall be constructed, hunted from or used in any manner on any of the following WMAs: